as-moh-nok/VideoStream_command/README.md

-CONTROL camera with serial,bluetooth and mqtt commands. esp32-cam and platformIO
+CONTROL video stream with serial,bluetooth and mqtt commands. esp32-cam and platformIO